DaceyForward/Project-1-Concentration-Game/README.md

 - the gameboard to show the playing tiles facing down when the page is initially displayed
 - the gameboard displayed as a grid of tiles
 - the ability to click on one tile and then another, giving me some time to see and remember my tiles
-- the tiles to stay face up until I click on two tiles, and then after 1 second, they turn back facing down
+- the tiles to stay face up until I click on two tiles, and then after one second, they turn back facing down
 - to know when I get a matching pair of tiles
 - to know how much time it has taken to complete the game
 - to win by matching all the tiles together